stevenlandis/website/src/site/posts/secretSideToMyStaticSite.md

 <body><h1>Main Page</h1>
 <p>Welcome to the ecnrypted page!</p>
 <p>You are here because you managed to type in the correct password.</p>
-<p>Here's a link to the <a href="222e1238c95503abd14586130ee685c1.html?key=d74ff0ee8da3b9806b18c877dbf29bbd">other page</a>.</p>
+<p>Here's a link to the <a href="222e1238c95503abd14586130ee685c1.html>other page</a>.</p>
 </body></html>
 ```

-When the page loads, it uses the key from the url to decrypt the page contents and sets the decrypted message as the body's innerHTML.
-From the user's perspective, the decryption happens instantly.
+When the page loads, it uses the hashed+salted password stored in `window.localStorage` to decrypt the page contents and sets the decrypted message as the body's innerHTML.

 # The Landing Page